Pakistan's ruling coalition refuses Imran Khan's offer of talks - ExBulletin

 The government also said that Pakistan’s Tehreek-e-Insaf (PTI) leader was himself seeking a National Reconciliation Order (NRO), the Express Tribune newspaper reported.

-The development came as Khan assembled a seven-member team to hold talks with the government – to develop consensus on a date for the general election – amid a massive crackdown on his party.
+The development came as Mr Khan assembled a seven-member team to hold talks with the government to reach consensus on a date for the general election amid a massive crackdown on his party.

 The crackdown launched after the violent May 9 protests plunged the PTI into a deep existential crisis with dozens of key party leaders jumping ship every day.